 The pollen was not easy to find.
 The powdery substance was revealed hidden in the insect’s body hairs under a confocal laser microscopy.
 The analysis took advantage of the fact that pollen grains glow under fluorescence light, contrasting strongly with the darkness of the insect’s shell.

 The insect in the amber is a newly discovered species of beetle, which the study’s authors named Angimordella burmitina.
-It’s role as a pollinator was determined based upon several specialized physical structures, including body shape and pollen-feeding mouthparts.
+Its role as a pollinator was determined based on several specialized physical structures, including body shape and pollen-feeding mouthparts.
 These structures were revealed through an imaging method called X-ray microcomputed tomography, or micro-CT.

 “It’s exceedingly rare to find a specimen where both the insect and the pollen are preserved in a single fossil,” said Dilcher.
 “Aside from the significance as earliest known direct evidence of insect pollination of flowering plants, this specimen perfectly illustrates the cooperative evolution of plants and animals during this time period, during which a true exposition of flowering plants occurred.”

 Prior to this study, the earliest physical evidence of insect pollination of flowering plants came from Middle Eocene.
 The age of the new fossil was determined based on the age of other known fossils in the same location as the fossilized beetle’s discovery.